 Although tuxedo cats do not belong to one particular cat breed, most of them share certain distinct traits or characteristics.

 Tuxedo cats are bright and intelligent.
 They are easy to train.
-They have no problem learning and carrying tasks that call for obedience, adaptability, and sociability.
+They have no problem learning and carrying out tasks that call for obedience, adaptability, and sociability.

 Are Tuxedo Cats Affectionate?